Drivers in Mexico enjoy an extensive infrastructure of roads and intercity highways.

-From around 2015, non-Pemex gasoline stations began to operate—Hidrosina was the first—and part of the intention of the energy reform law is to gradually create an open market for fuel as per the US and Canada.
+From around 2015, non-Pemex gasoline stations began to operate —Hidrosina was the first— and part of the intention of the energy reform law is to gradually create an open market for fuel, as exists in the US and Canada.

 All stations are FULL SERVICE.
 Check that the counter on the pump is set to zero before the attendant begins to dispense the fuel.
 Most gas station attendants make a point about showing you that the meter is set at zero before filling.